Most Common Scenario

 The clinical decision to extract all four in one visit versus staging belongs with an oral surgeon.
 There is no clean cost argument that outweighs the clinical argument.
 That said, when the clinical situation tolerates either approach, single-visit removal has consistent cost advantages.

 Anaesthesia is the largest single bundled saving.
-IV sedation runs $250 to $500 per administration.
-Performing four extractions across two visits doubles the sedation fee.
+Sedation is billed per administration (averaging $349 per visit in CareCredit's published data), so performing four extractions across two visits doubles the sedation fee.
 The same applies to facility fees in office-based oral surgery practices and to consultation fees if staged extractions require separate pre-op evaluations.
-The total bundled savings on a single-visit all-four case versus two staged visits is typically $300 to $700.

 Staged extraction is preferred clinically when one or more teeth show active infection (treat acute pathology first, extract the others when calm), when one side of the jaw needs to remain functional for unrelated dental work, or when the patient cannot tolerate a single 90-minute sedation.
 Staged extraction is also preferred when crossing an insurance plan-year boundary intentionally to capture two annual maximums on the same total bill, although this only works when the clinical situation can accept the wait.